DerryIkhsan/Weather-UI/README.md

 # Weather UI

-Every 15 seconds the weather forecast will be change, and you can download app in app release folder.
+Every 15 seconds the weather forecast will be change automaticly, and you can download app in app release folder.

 # Sunny UI